GetFluxxed/Project-1/README.md

 # Pitch
 So you found yourself trapped in a dungeon, how fitting.
 Well, to get out of this, you're gonna have to kill some things and chew some bubblegum.
-In this top-down side scroller, escape the dungeon while facing obstacles, enemy mobs, and -- defeat the one who probably put you there in the first place.
+In this top-down side scroller, escape the dungeon while facing obstacles, enemy mobs, and -- defeat the one who probably put you there in the first place, known as ME (yes I am the end game boss, I put you there).

 # TechStack
 Utilizing JavaScript with Canvas Elements